 - Be sure to stir occasionally while simmering, to prevent noodles from sticking to the bottom of the pan.

 - If you find it’s getting too try, add more broth during simmering or after you add the cream sauce.
-I usually end up adding about 1/4 cup after warming the cream sauce.
+I usually end up adding about 1/2 cup or so after warming the cream sauce.

 - Adding the cashew cream at the end prevents the sauce from burning to the bottom of the pan.